 To provide protection for the supplies and personnel necessary to complete the railroad line to the east bank of the Missouri River, the US Army established Camp Hancock in 1872.
 Some historians claim it was originally named Camp Greeley, but as of 2024, the only written references to that name are limited to private correspondance from civilians.

 As a "camp" rather than "fort," the facility was intended as a short-term encampment.
-The front line troops were withdrawn from the site on April 12, 1877.
-But the facility was assigned the mission as an Army Signal Corps "reporting station" in 1874.
-The staff continued in that role, to transmit military messages and maintained records of the nation's weather patterns until April 16, 1894.
-Until then, it also functioned as a quartermaster's depot to manage materiel and supplies for military outposts along the Missouri River.
+The front line troops were withdrawn from the site on April 12,1877.
+But the facility had also been assigned the mission as an Army Signal Corps "reporting station" in 1874.
+The staff continued to transmit military messages and maintained records of the nation's weather patterns until April 16, 1894.
+Since the Northern Pacific Railroad had completed its track to the "Crossing at the Missouri River" on June 3, 1873, it also served as a quartermaster's depot, managing materiel and other supplies for the existing military outposts along the river.

 MORTON BEGINS

 Morton County was created by the 1872-1873 territorial legislature on January 8, 1873.
-It is named for Oliver Hazard Perry Throck Morton, Governor of Indiana during the civil war and a US Senator at the time the county was established.
-However administrative roles remained open and documentation remained incomplete until November 5, 1878 until its charter was finalized.
+It is named for Oliver Hazard Perry Throck Morton, a governor of Indiana during the Civil War and servingin in the US Senate at the time.
+However its charter was not formally adopted until November 5, 1878.

 Click to Enlarge